kevinold/serverless-dashboard/README.md

 To point Serverless Dashboard to the projects you wish for it to work with:

-Create a `.serverless-dashboard` file in `~/` with full paths to your Serverless projects:
+Create a `.serverless-dashboard.json` file in `~/` with full paths to your Serverless projects:

 Example:
 ```
-/Users/serverless/projects/serverless-blog-project
-/Users/serverless/projects/serverless-contact-form-project
+{
+  "projects": [
+    "/Users/serverless/projects/serverless-blog-project",
+    "/Users/serverless/projects/serverless-contact-form-project"
+  ]
+}
 ```

 ## Running the project